Skip to content

 territory-count

-Searching for “Puerto Rico, a territory,” which captures a slightly different set of articles, produces 187,000 results.
+Searching for “Puerto Rico, a territory,” which captures a slightly different set of articles, produced 187,000 results.

 territory-count2

-Only 8,790 mentions of the Commonwealth of Puerto Rico turned up.
+Only 8,790 mentions of “the Commonwealth of Puerto Rico” turned up at that time.

 commonwealth-count

 How long has this been going on?
-We cannot see Google search results from the past, but we can check Google Trends to see how people’s searches for the two terms have changed over time:
+We cannot see Google search results from the past, but we can check Google Trends to see how people’s searches for the two terms have changed over time.
+Clearly, the use of the term “Commonwealth of Puerto Rico” hit its peak in 2005.
+The phrase “territory of Puerto Rico” showed a flat line until 2010.

 trends-pr

 We cannot look back further for online use, but we can use the nGram viewer to check books as far back as the 16th century.
-For the image below, as for all the images on this page, you can click to enlarge.
-We can see that the “commonwealth of Puerto Rico” was occasionally mentioned in the 1930s and reached peaks around 1960 and in the late 1970s before dipping as the years roll on toward 2010.
+In our final chart below, we can see that the “commonwealth of Puerto Rico” was occasionally mentioned in the 1930s and reached peaks around 1960 and again in 1980 before dipping as the years roll on toward 2010.

 The increase in usage of the term “Commonwealth” corresponds with the 1952 enactment of Puerto Rico’s local constitution, officially called the Constitution of the Commonwealth of Puerto Rico.
 Although “Commonwealth” is in the official title of this document, the local constitution did not change Puerto Rico’s status as a U.S. territory.
-The law’s legislative history is clear on this point.
+The law’s legislative history is clear on this point, and it appears that Big Data now recognizes the fallacy of “commonwealth” as well.

 ngram-pr